WhatTheDickens/lit-dig-age/text-fluid/03_timeline.md

 When images adhere to this standard and are served from a IIIF server, users can do more than simply point to them.
 It's possible to bring a IIIF-compliant image into a web page or other application in a way that re-sizes the image, crops it, rotates it, or performs some other action.

 You perform these actions by following the protocols for the IIIF API.
 "API" is an abbreviation for "Application Programming Interface."
 APIs enable web applications to interact with each other.
 You may not have seen the term before, but you likely make use of APIs regularly.
-The APIs for Google's web applications enables these applications to "talk to" each other and to other applications, so that, for example, Slack can display your Google docs or your email can display the details of an airline reservation you recently made.
+The APIs for Google's web applications enable these applications to "talk to" each other and to other applications, so that, for example, Slack can display your Google docs or your email can display the details of an airline reservation you recently made.

 Let's take a look at the different ways you can display a manuscript image using the IIIF API, taking the *Walden* manuscript as our example.